FrancisMurayaDev/What-happens-when-you-type-google.com/what-happens-when-you-type-a-url-in-the-browser.md

 - However, if the request does not meet the security rules, it is blocked, and the browser is unable to access the website.

+### HTTPS/ SSL

+HTTPS (Hypertext Transfer Protocol Secure) is a secure version of the HTTP protocol used to transmit data on the Internet.

+- It is used to encrypt the data transmitted between your browser and Google's server.

+SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are encryption protocols that are used to secure the data transmitted over HTTPS.

+When the browser establishes a connection with Google's server using HTTPS, the browser and Google's server first agree on the version of SSL/TLS to use and then create a secure, encrypted channel for transmitting the data.

+#### Here is an anology to explain what is happening:

+- `HTTPS` is like a locked box that is used to send messages over the internet.
+When you want to send a message using `HTTPS`, you put the message in the locked box and send it to the person you want to receive the message.
+Only the person you are sending the message to has the `key` to unlock the box and read the message.

+- `SSL/TLS` are like special codes that are used to lock and unlock the box.
+When you want to send a message using `HTTPS`, you and the person you are sending the message to agree on the code to use to lock and unlock the box.
+This way, only you and the person you are sending the message to know the code and can read the message.

+- When you type `"google.com"` into your browser, the browser is like the person sending the message.
+The server that hosts `google.com` is like the person receiving the message.
+The browser sends a request for the webpage using `HTTPS`, which is like putting the request in a locked box and sending it to the server.
+The server then sends the webpage back to the browser using `HTTPS`, which is like putting the webpage in a locked box and sending it back to the browser.